 The construction of the UFO was completed in 1972.
 The unique structure is 95m high with a restaurant at the top.
 Elevator will take you in 45 seconds from to speechless amazement.
 At the height of 95 meters with a line of sight to 100 km you will truly know the magic of the building, which finishes the inherent part of the city's silhouette on Danube.

 Prešporáčik-Bratislava Tourist Train

 The only vehicle allowed to drive through the city’s oldest parts has become a symbol of Bratislava.
-With a retractable roof, folding windows and audio guides in multiple languages, it can take you the through the beauty of the city in about 50 minutes.
+With a retractable roof, folding windows and audio guides in multiple languages, it can take you the through the beauty of the city.